The Renata Road

-An interview with filmmaker Ed Greenberg and actor/executive producer C.J. de Mooi
+An interview with Ed Greenberg and C.J. de Mooi

 In 2008, filmmaker Ed Greenberg set up indie film making company Beyond the Bar.
-In 2011 the company released a short psychological mystery film entitled The Renata Road, which received a number of accolades, with The Times describing it as ‘beautifully crafted… a tour de force of emotion’.
+In 2011 the company released a short psychological mystery film entitled The Renata Road (Ed Greenberg), which received a number of accolades, with The Times describing it as ‘beautifully crafted… a tour de force of emotion’.

 Subsequently the company set about developing a feature length film of the same name.
 Working with a trio of writers (Alan Mockler, Greg Saxton and Chris Worthington), returning director Ed Greenberg would take the helm, with original leading man and producer C.J. de Mooi returning as the deeply troubled and entirely mysterious Stranger, whose disturbing experiences whilst staying at The Renata Hotel form the foundation of the film’s narrative.

 Despite struggling to find a distributor since its initial completion, The Renata Road has recently been gathering up a head of steam, winning a diamond award at the Mindfield Film Festival Albuquerque for best film.
-The film is now scheduled to premiere at the Skiptown Playhouse in Los Angeles as part of the Believe Psychology Film Festival, which is running from 20-22 May.
+At the time of writing, the film was scheduled to premiere at the Skiptown Playhouse in Los Angeles as part of the Believe Psychology Film Festival, running from 20-22 May.

-Mark Anthony Ayling poses a number of questions to the film’s director Ed Greenberg and actor/executive producer C.J. de Mooi, in a bid to discover what it’s all about…
+Mark Anthony Ayling posed a number of questions to the film’s director Ed Greenberg and actor/executive producer C.J. de Mooi, in a bid to discover what it’s all about…

 When we began devising The Renata Road we wanted to tap into this growing desire for substance.
 Our narrative was conceived to not only be an entertainment but also as a film which would challenge its audience, which would encourage and reward that deeper engagement.
 And unlike the classic Hitchcock-inspired mystery, where the solution is delivered on a silver platter, the larger mystery of The Renata Road is very much left to the audience to decipher.